yashoswal/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 ### Additional Steps

 1. **Add App Authentication**

     Follow steps listed [here](https://learn.microsoft.com/en-us/azure/container-apps/authentication-entra) to configure authenitcation in thecontainer app.

 2. **Deleting Resources After a Failed Deployment**

      Follow steps in [Delete Resource Group](./docs/delete_resource_group.md) If your deployment fails and you need to clean up the resources.

+3. **Deleting Temporary Resources**

+    This template creates a virtual machine with a custom run command to introduce a manual wait step.
+The reason for this is to ensure that data plane scripts run to completion before spinning up the final container app.
+A virtual network, network interface card, virtual machine, and virtual machine run command are created to peform this manual wait.
+All of these resouces have the suffix `-manual-wait`.
+You may delete all resources with this suffix after a successful deployment.

 ### Sample Questions